joshclowater/werewolves.io-graphql/README.md

 ## UI

-The UI for this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the [Redux TypeScript template](https://github.com/reduxjs/cra-template-redux-typescript).
+The UI for this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the [Redux TypeScript template](https://github.com/reduxjs/cra-template-redux-typescript).

 ### Available Scripts